j0617johnny/INDE577_final_report/Unsupervised_learning/K-means/README.md

 ## Fundamentals of K-Means Clustering

-K-Means clustering aims to partition data points into \( K \) clusters, where each point belongs to the cluster with the nearest mean.
+K-Means clustering aims to partition data points into $K$ clusters, where each point belongs to the cluster with the nearest mean.
 The algorithm iteratively assigns data points to the nearest cluster centroid and updates the centroids until convergence.

 ## Applications of K-Means Clustering